denisequarles1/updatedPortfolioPage/README.md

 3. Use GitBash to enter the following: git clone [key]

-4. The repository will then be copied onto your computer and you can run the index file to see the Horiseon website.
+4. The repository will then be copied onto your computer and you can run the node index.js command

 <br>